kubernetes/ingress-nginx/docs/kubectl-plugin.md

 ### certs

 Use `kubectl ingress-nginx certs --host <hostname>` to dump the SSL cert/key information for a given host.
-Requires that `--enable-dynamic-certificates` is `true` (this is the default as of version `0.24.0`).

 **WARNING:** This command will dump sensitive private key information.
 Don't blindly share the output, and certainly don't log it anywhere.